 This clinical course provides the PA student with a comprehensive review of the didactic phase of their PA education.
 Students engage in a number of activities designed to enhance their current clinical skills and didactic knowledge prior to beginning their clinical rotations.
+Students also undergo comprehensive testing to ensure readiness to enter the clinical phase of their education.
+The student is evaluated through a comprehensive written examination and through Objective Structured Clinical Examinations (OSCEs).
 A combination of lectures, case studies, simulated patient encounters, labs and workshops, and a multimedia approach will be used to present the material.